SNodeC/snode.c/docs/ai/openai/codex/raw-protocol-engine.md

 escaping user protocol callbacks are caught and logged at the callback boundary so they cannot unwind through the event loop.

-## Boundary for future typed APIs
+## Boundary for typed APIs

 The raw engine owns envelope validation, request IDs, correlation, enqueue results, callback delivery, cancellation, and connection generations.
 It does not interpret method-specific parameters or results, classify server requests as approvals, choose models, persist backend state, or own a UI controller.
-Future typed APIs should build on this facade rather than duplicate its transport, framing, initialization, or request-ownership machinery.
+The typed Codex API builds on this facade without duplicating its transport, framing, initialization, or request-ownership machinery.
+See [`typed-api.md`](typed-api.md) for the current typed operation, event, item, and server-request contract.